slackapi/deno-slack-api/docs/triggers/event-triggers.md

 ```

 ## Usage

-The examples below are sample Trigger objects which can be used to create Triggers in the [CLI](./trigger-basics.md/#creating-triggers-using-the-slack-cli).
+The examples below are sample trigger objects which can be used to create triggers in the [CLI](./trigger-basics.md/#creating-triggers-using-the-slack-cli).

-### Channel Level Trigger
+### Channel level trigger

 ```ts
 const trigger: Trigger = {
   type: "event",